benchmarky/bench_test/README.md

 ### Noteworthy tips & comments:
 * This script has been tested on Linux environments only, including Ubuntu, Debian, and CentOS.
 * If possible, please pause any and all resource intensive services you are running such as databases, web server, etc. This will help improve the consistency of benchmark results.
 * WARNING: You run this script at your own risk.
-Benchmarky accepts no responsability for any damage this script may cause.
+Benchmarky accepts no responsibility for any damage this script may cause.

 For a reference guide about script parameters please run the script with -h parameter, like the following example: